 Real World Examples

-In the second edition of the book, Ramit shares real world examples that make each point understandable and relatable.
+Ramit shares real world examples that make each point understandable and relatable.

-For instance, in the chapter “Optimize Your Credit Cards,” Ramit shares quotes from readers who struggled with fear and anxiety around debt.
+For instance, in the chapter “Optimize Your Credit Cards”, Ramit shares quotes from readers who struggled with fear and anxiety around debt.
 Ramit provides knowledge to combat this fear by teaching readers how to optimize their credit cards via negotiation.

 Relationships